Allow the PI Vision Display Utility to export the configuration to a file and import from a file

 If not exported to a file, it could, for example, use PI Web API to use the REST endpoint to export the display configuration and vice-versa.

-The export of displays to a file so that they can be imported to another PI Vision server is planned for the PI Vision 4.x release.
+The export of displays to a file so that they can be imported to another PI Vision server is planned for a future release.

 Rick Smith Jr commented